-The PCC, Paddy Tipping, has been committed to a representative workforce from the outset.
+The PCC is committed to a representative workforce.
 Today, over seven per cent of Nottinghamshire officers now come from a from black and minority ethnic background – up from 3.8 per cent two years ago.

 The force has taken a long-term approach, using engagement to build community trust; investing in neighbourhood policing, linking in with residents over stop and search; working in local schools and building on neighbourhood surveys to listen and act on what matters most to local people.